Turn Your Router Boss into a Router Lathe

 Now you can turn tapered table legs then add decorative details with this powerful new accessory for your Router Boss.
 Just chuck square stock and start milling as the blank spins between the supplied head and tailstock.
 With only a few step cuts, the square will be round.
 Taper the workpiece by positioning the bed rails at a slight angle.

 But That's Only Part of the Story

 It’s very powerful.
-Gerry Kmack of Cave Creek Woodworks uses the 4th Axis Work Holder index capabilities to create blanks of multi-colored wood which he then turns on his lathe into colorful ornaments.
+Gerry Kmack of Cave Creek Woodworks uses the 4th Axis Work Holder index capabilities to create blanks of multi-colored wood that he then turns on his lathe into colorful ornaments.
 Click here to view Gerry's work.

 Click on the video below to watch the 4th Axis Work Holder in action.
-Click for full screen.